Azure/azure-sdk-for-js/sdk/storage/storage-blob/samples/README.md

 - Note down the "AccountName", "AccountKey" obtained at **Access keys** and "AccountSAS" from **Shared access signature** under **Settings** tab.
   Before running any of the samples, update with the credentials you have noted down above.

+### Authenticating with Azure Active Directory

+If you have [registered an application](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app) with an Azure Active Directory tenant, you can [assign it to an RBAC role](https://docs.microsoft.com/en-us/azure/storage/common/storage-auth-aad) in your Azure Storage account.
+This enables you to use the Azure.Identity library to authenticate with Azure Storage as shown in the [azureAdAuth.ts sample](./samples/azureAdAuth.ts).

 ## Running Samples

 - Change `"../.."` to `"@azure/storage-blob"` in the samples in order to import the published package instead of using source code.